-· On both the left and right upper parts of the engine cover, an area according to the drawing is completely reserved for the F3 Promoter and the tba sticker.
+• On both the left and right upper parts of the engine cover, an area according to the drawing is completely reserved for the F3 Promoter and the tba sticker.
 This area has to be kept free of any special designs, stickers and/or logos in every case.
-NB: in 2017 this area will actually be used by the Promoter.